chris-dickson/transcrypt-testing/README.md

 This is meant to be a simple example of using Transcrypt to encrypt and decrypt files that are committed to Git.

+[Transcrypt](https://github.com/elasticdog/transcrypt) script to configure transparent encryption of sensitive files stored in a Git repository.
+Files that you choose will be automatically encrypted when you commit them, and automatically decrypted when you check them out.
+The process will degrade gracefully, so even people without your encryption password can safely commit changes to the repository's non-encrypted files.

+This allows you to configure a repository with a single secret key that can be shared with collaborators, while keeping sensitive information secure from unauthorized access.
+Since Transcrypt is a Git filter, it is transparent and integrates with things like git diff, git merge, and git blame, etc.  The diffs on your local system will appear decrypted, but the files will be encrypted in the repository and in pull requests.

 ## Configuration
 1. Install Transcrypt
 ```bash